 The organization’s vision is an image of what success would look like at some point in the future, both

-for the people that the organizations serves and for the organization itself.
+for the people that the organization serves and for the organization itself.
 It can be very inspirational and motivational to explicitly articulate that vision in a statement like the mission statement during strategic planning.

 The organization’s values are the overall priorities in the nature of how the organization wants to work

 toward its mission.
 Values can be reflected in how the people in the organization are actually working together.
 These might be referred to as real or enacted values.
-Values can also be about how the organization wants it members to work together.
+Values can also be about how the organization wants its members to work together.
 These might be referred to as desired values.

 Thus, it could seem to be a major challenge when working to lead, manage or improve an organization.
-Fortunately, there are some things in common to all types of organizations — because they all are systems.
+Fortunately, there are some things in common with all types of organizations — because they all are systems.
 We will review more about systems later in this series of articles.

 Learn More in the Library’s Blogs Related to Organizations

 In addition to the information on this current page, see the following blogs which have posts related to organizations.
 Scan down the blog’s page to see various posts.
-Also see the section “Recent Blog Posts” in the sidebar of the blog or click on “next” near the bottom of a post in the blog.
+Also, see the section “Recent Blog Posts” in the sidebar of the blog or click on “Next” near the bottom of a post in the blog.